- What is sales discovery?

 - Sales Discovery Questions – Understanding Success

-- Sales Discovery Questions – Understanding timeline
+- Sales Discovery Questions – Understanding the timeline

-- Sales Discovery Questions – Clarify budget
+- Sales Discovery Questions – Clarify budget.

 - Sales Discovery Questions – Current Understanding